forest-fire/firemodel/docs/redux.md

 person.listenTo(listener(dispatch));
 ```

-Since this is a very common use-case there is static property on the `Model` class which you can set like so:
+If you're using Redux (or any state management framework), you're likely to want to do the same thing across models; this is possible by setting the static property on the `Model` class like so:

 ```ts
 import { Model } from 'firemodel';